Learning to Trim: End-to-End Causal Graph Pruning with Dynamic Anatomical Feature Banks for Medical VQA: Introduction

 \section{Introduction}

-Medical Visual Question Answering (MedVQA) connects medical imaging with natural language to support clinical decision-making~\cite{cai2024counterfactual,liu2025cimb,zhan2023debiasing}.
+Medical Visual Question Answering (MedVQA) connects medical imaging with natural language to support clinical decision-making~\cite{cai2024counterfactual,liu2025cimb,zhan2023debiasing,tmilu}.
 Despite recent progress, existing models often suffer significant performance drops under Out-of-Distribution (OOD) settings.
 This issue largely arises from reliance on spurious correlations (e.g., associating question types with background textures) instead of true causal mechanisms~\cite{decoct}.

 Recent approaches incorporate causal inference by modeling spurious correlations as confounders and applying backdoor adjustment with static dictionaries~\cite{11089950,liu2025cimb,zc}.
 However, spurious correlations arising from variable anatomical features are inherently dynamic, rendering static dictionaries inadequate.
 Meanwhile, Test-Time Adaptation (TTA) methods attempt to prune biased features during inference~\cite{liu2025testtime}, but they incur additional computational cost and treat the trained model as a black box, without improving intrinsic robustness.
 To address these limitations, we propose Learnable Causal Trimming (LCT), an end-to-end framework that integrates causal intervention directly into training.
-Instead of static confounder sets, we construct a Dynamic Anatomical Feature Bank (DAFB) updated via momentum to capture evolving multimodal shortcuts and dataset biases.
-A Causal Trimming (CT) module operates as a soft gate, estimating the dependency between instance features and DAFB prototypes, and suppressing highly correlated spurious components while preserving informative evidence.
+Instead of static confounder sets, we construct a Dynamic Anatomical Feature Bank (DAFB) updated via momentum to capture evolving anatomical priors and dataset biases.
+A Causal Trimming (CT) module operates as a soft gate, estimating the dependency between instance features and DAFB prototypes, and adaptively reweighting confounder-correlated components while preserving informative evidence.
 This learnable intervention encourages the model to disentangle causal signals from confounding noise during optimization.

+To our knowledge, we are the first to embed dynamic causal trimming as a trainable module within MedVQA.
+Our contributions are threefold: \begin{itemize}